Top 10 Thunderbird Alternatives to Try in 2025

 Verdict

-When using Spike, you will experience fewer performance issues.
+When using Spike, you will experience fewer performance issues compared to heavier desktop clients.
 However, this email client doesn't offer many integrations with the tools that would boost your performance when used from one unified dashboard.
+In my testing, I found that while Spike excels at core email functionality, power users may miss advanced productivity integrations.

 Spike vs. Thunderbird